marioortizmanero/pdk-experiments/README.md

 The main crate in `src` includes some benchmarks that might be of interest.
-It requires a nightly compiler, and will work as long as the plugins are compiled in their `target` directories (see the READMEs of each sample for instructions).
-Remember to use `--release` when building both plugins.
+It requires a nightly compiler, and will work as long as the plugins are compiled in their `target` directories.
+Remember to use `--release` when building the plugins.